Sandbox

 If deploying and hosting the sandbox on a remote host, the sandbox --base-url option needs to be set on start.

-For more details on how to deploy the sandbox to AWS EC2, Google Compute Engine or Azure Virtual Machines, see Virtual Machines.
+For more details on how to deploy the sandbox to AWS EC2, Google Compute Engine or Azure Virtual Machines, see the Remote Sandbox section below.

 For example, if hosting the sandbox on http://example.com:8080, the sandbox needs to be started with:

-The DBNL sandbox can be deployed to a virtual machine such as AWS EC2, Google Compute Engine or Azure Virtual Machines.
+The DBNL sandbox can be deployed to a virtual machine such as AWS EC2arrow-up-right, Google Compute Enginearrow-up-right or Azure Virtual Machinesarrow-up-right.
 This is a good option for sandbox deployments that need to be accessible by multiple users or applications or deployments that need to be persisted for longer periods of time.

 Requirements